fnannizzi/csci477_project/README.md

 csci477_project
 ===============

-CSCI 477a project - Hands Down voting app
+CSCI 477a project - Status app for iPhone